Eskatrem/eskatrem.github.io/Newton-Raphson.md

 to.
 So the signature of our function will be `derivative(expr,variable)`.

-The code will check if the expression is a constant or a variable, in which case calculating the derivative is straightforward (it's $1$ if the expression is equal to the variable, and $0$ otherwise), or if the expression is more complex (then it will be expressed as a list).
-In which case the code will break down the expression into the main function (the first element of the list) and its arguments (the rest of the list).
+The mechanism to calculate the symbolic derivative of a syntactic tree is very similar to the mechanism to evaluate a syntactic tree: we go down the tree, if the tree is a constant or a variable, calculating the derivative is straightforward (it's $1$ if the expression is equal to the variable, and $0$ otherwise).
 So the start of the function will look like:

     :::python
     def derivative(expr,variable):